et-codes/etch-a-sketch/README.md

 # Etch-A-Sketch

-Move the mouse over the canvas to add color.
-Passing over colored squares reduces their opacity.
+Move the mouse over the canvas to draw.
+Pass over the squares multiple times to make them darker.

 **Square Size**: Enter how many squares you want on each side of the canvas.
 **Reset**: Clears the canvas.